Double Teamed: Plot

 After the game, their coach approaches the twins and their parents, Mary and Larry Burge, and tells Mr. and Mrs. Burge they should consider putting the girls in summer basketball camps, saying they have a very bright future.
 Mr. Burge proudly says that his girls are going to play college ball - but the coach says, "Maybe more.
 There's talk of a women's pro-league."
 Mr. Burge also apologizes for putting so much pressure on Heather and for forcing Heidi to play basketball in the first place.
 They forgive him.
 Mr. Burge says that Heidi has plans for a summer at a drama camp, which pleases her and reveals how important it is to be well-rounded.

-A flashfoward is then shown, and both Burge twins are playing on professional WNBA teams.
+A flashforward is then shown, and both Burge twins are playing on professional WNBA teams.
 Heidi plays for the Los Angeles Sparks and Heather plays for the Sacramento Monarchs.
 Heather and Heidi talk before the game, and Heather says, "Once second best, always second best."
 The game begins with a tip off and they both jump for the ball.

 In reality, the twins' time in the WNBA did not overlap and they never faced each other in a WNBA game.
+Heidi retired after only playing two seasons in the WNBA in 1998.
+Heather would play in the WNBA in 1999 only for 13 games.
+Most of their professional careers had been overseas before the WNBA's first season in 1997.